HumanCellAtlas/data-store/README.md

 #### Installing dependencies for the prototype
 The HCA DSS prototype requires Python 3.4+ to run.
 Run `pip install -r requirements.txt` in this directory.

+You must do this step regardless of whether or not you installed the dev requirements above.

 #### Pull sample data bundles

 Tests also use data from the data-bundle-examples subrepository.